 Spring, fall, summer and even a mild Sunday winter afternoon, are the best times to check out the Waterfall Capital of the World with dogs in tow, as we did with both Sasha and Victor last December.

 And we weren’t alone.
 Despite on-leash rules (yes, really) we passed at least a dozen others letting the dogs run free, and no wildlife was harmed during the making of this walk.

-Hamilton, Ontario is attempting to re-brand itself as ‘The Waterfall City,’ listing more than 100 natural falls within the extended boundaries of a city closely associated with steel production and the Hamilton Tiger Cats CFL football team.
+Hamilton, Ontario has re-branded itself as ‘The Waterfall City,’ listing more than 100 natural falls within the extended boundaries of a city closely associated with steel production and the Hamilton Tiger Cats CFL football team.

 But thanks to an enthusiastic marketing effort, more information about scenic opportunities in The City by The Bay are being widely distributed, and this includes a guide, produced by the Hamilton Conservation Authority, featuring ten clearly identified and groomed walking/hiking trails. www.waterfalls.hamilton.ca

 Many of these paths overlap or hook up with the well-marked (with white lines on trees) Bruce Trail (a 725-kilometre footpath extending from Niagara Falls to Tobermory and founded by Hamilton’s Ray Lowes).

 Some trails meander off the beaten path to take walkers past many of the boasted about waterfalls, including Webster’s, Tews (the highest at 41 metres) and the Devil’s Punchbowl Falls.
 The latter can be driven to from Ridge Road in Hamilton because the 2.5 km Battlefield Creek Walk, starting in Stoney Creek, is the only of the ten hikes ranked ‘difficult.’
 It’s largely uphill (though a rewarding accomplishment and the dogs love it).